Roger-Li/Notes/unchained/ab_testing/ab_testing.md

 ### 3.5.
 A/B Testing Pitfalls
-* Should not stop experiment early when it reaches significance
+- Should not stop experiment early when it reaches significance
-* Choosing Sample Size: general rule of thumb
+- Choosing Sample Size: general rule of thumb
 $$N=16\frac{\sigma^2}{\delta^2}$$
 where $\sigma^2$ is the variance of data, $\delta$ is the minimum difference you want to detect
-* An example why A/B testing in Frequentist setting could be undesirable New drug or landing page is working well, but you cannot stop the test to launch it early because it increases the chance of FPs.
-Remember, p-value is the probability that observations show difference even if they are actually the same (i.e. null hypothesis is true), and it can also pass below the threshold and go back up over time.
+- An example why A/B testing in *frequentist* setting could be undesirable.
+    - New drug or landing page is working well, but you cannot stop the test to launch it early because it increases the chance of FPs.
+Remember, *p*-value is the probability that observations show difference even if they are actually the same (i.e. null hypothesis is true), and it can also pass below the threshold and go back up over time.

 ******